Some stories you might be interested in:

 I was super excited because it’s famous for its leopard sightings and quieter than other national parks in Sri Lanka (such as Yala).

-We had an amazing time, so I thought I’d give you a guide on doing a Wilpattu National Park safari.
+We had an amazing time and ended up being one the the best things to do in Sri Lanka, so I thought I’d give you a guide on doing a Wilpattu National Park safari.

 There are a variety of options when it comes to getting to Wilpattu National Park.
 Below I will take you through some of the most common destinations in which you are likely to be visiting Wilpattu from.